mattiadurso/keypoints_factory/README.md

 * [ ] add code to run these wrappers to populate colmap database
 * [ ] add eth3D?
 * [ ] add aachen day and night?
-* [ ] re run all tests before make them public?
-* [ ] docuemnt and explain repo logic/functioning
+* [ ] documwnt and explain repo logic/functioning
 * [ ] update env file at the end
 * [ ] unify displaying functions names?
+* [ ] add what metrics benchmarks compute

 ## License and Attribution

 This repo provides wrappers around third-party research code and models.
 Each downloaded project remains under its original license.
 Please review and comply with the licenses of the respective upstream authors.

-Part of the repo is based on [Emanuele Santellani](https://scholar.google.com/citations?user=1JwKYK8AAAAJ&hl=en) work.
+Part of the repo is based on [Emanuele Santellani](https://scholar.google.com/citations?user=1JwKYK8AAAAJ&hl=en)'s work.